Scientific name: Drosophila suzukii

 - Tan body, red eyes.

-- Males have dark spots on the ends of their wings; females are more difficult to identify.
+- The male has dark spots on the ends of its wings; the female is more difficult to identify.

-- Larvae start small and typically go unnoticed until the fruit becomes rotten, but their presence may be indicated by small dark spots on fruits and rapid molding.
+- A larva starts small and typically goes unnoticed until the fruit becomes rotten, but its presence may be indicated by small dark spots on fruits and rapid molding.

-- Small dark tan pupae often may be seen protruding from the surface of the infested fruit.
+- Small dark tan pupae (life form between larva and adult) often may be seen protruding from the surface of the infested fruit.